-Plaintiffs also fail to allege particularized facts that tend to show Wilson controlled and dominated the Director Defendants because they supposedly "facilitated" Wilson's re-election to the Board by not disclosing "internal turmoil" at lululemon.
+Similarly, plaintiffs fail to allege particularized facts that tend to show

+Wilson controlled and dominated the Director Defendants because they supposedly

+"facilitated" Wilson's re-election to the Board by not disclosing "internal turmoil" at lululemon.
 (Opp. at 18-19; Am.
 Compl. ¶ 236.)
-As is discussed in Section III.B.1 infra, plaintiffs fail to allege particularized facts that tend to show that the 2013 Proxy associated with this election was materially false or misleading at the time it was issued.
-Plaintiffs fail to allege any particularized facts that tend to show that the Director Defendants prepared or were directly responsible for these disclosures; in fact, the general allegations that the Director Defendants caused or allowed lululemon to issue certain statements (see Am Compl. ¶ 211) are the kind of allegations that courts often find insufficient for the purpose of excusing demand.
+As is discussed in Section III.B.1, infra, plaintiffs fail to allege that the 2013 Proxy associated with this election was materially false or misleading.
+Plaintiffs also fail to allege any particularized facts that the Director Defendants prepared or were directly responsible for these disclosures; in fact, the general allegations that the Director Defendants caused or allowed lululemon to issue certain statements (see Am Compl. ¶ 211) are the kind of allegations that courts often find insufficient for the purpose of excusing demand.
 See Citigroup, 964 A.2d at 133 n.88, 134; see also In re Goldman Sachs Mortg.

 Servicing S'holder Derivative Litig., No. 11 Civ.
 4544 (WHP), 2012 WL 3293506, at \9 (S.D.N.Y.
 Aug.
 14, 2012) (citing Citigroup, 964 A.2d at 132-34).